How to become a Doctor of Osteopathic Medicine

 - Spend three to nine years within internships and residencies, depending on your chosen specialty

-- Take and pass the state licensing exams and national boards
+- Take and pass state licensing exams and national boards

 So, how many years does it take to become a doctor?
 After your bachelor’s degree, you can expect to spend at least seven additional years before graduating with a Doctor of Osteopathic Medicine and becoming a fully licensed doctor.

 While you might experience some challenges involving your coursework, family obligations, time management and more, your experience as you learn how to become a doctor has rewarding results.
-Here is how four years in D.O. school may go.
+Four years in D.O. school may look like:

-- Year One—As you get settled into D.O. school, you can expect to take fundamental scientific classes in anatomy, biochemistry, clinical skills, doctor/patient communication, microbiology and immunology, pathology, radiology and more.
+- Year One — As you get settled into D.O. school, you can expect to take fundamental scientific classes in anatomy, biochemistry, clinical medicine and skills, ,medical ethics, microbiology, osteopathic manual medicine, pathology, and more.

-- Year Two—You will build on what you have learned and take more specialized courses in cardiology, endocrinology, family medicine, reproductive system and more.
-Becoming a doctor will also involve preparing to take your COMLEX Level 1 Exam, which is a nationally standardized licensure exam required for practicing osteopathic medicine.
+- Year Two — You will build on what you have learned and take more specialized courses in cardiology, endocrinology, family medicine, pharmacology, reproductive systems and more.
+UYou will also begin preparing to take your COMLEX Level 1 Exam, which is a nationally standardized licensure exam required for practicing osteopathic medicine.
 When you take each part of the exam varies depending on your doctoral degree program.

 D.O.s work in a variety of health care settings, including: